trunk-io/docs/check/configuration/supported/detekt.md

 trunk check enable detekt
 ```

+## Auto Enabling

+Detekt will never be auto-enabled.
+It must be enabled manually.

 ## Settings

-**Detekt** uses the same config files as the
-upstream [Detekt](https://github.com/detekt/detekt) project, so you can continue to use any
+Detekt supports the following config files:
+* `.detekt.yaml`

-existing configuration files (ex: `.detekt.yaml`).You can move these files to `.trunk/configs` and `trunk check` will still find them.
-[See Moving Linter Configs ](..#moving-linter-configs) for more info.
+ You can move these files to `.trunk/configs` and `trunk check` will still find them.
+See [Moving Linter Configs](..#moving-linter-configs) for more info.

-Trunk provides a [default configuration](https://github.com/trunk-io/plugins/tree/main/linters/detekt) if your project does not already have one,
-which you can see in our [open source plugins repo]().

 Detekt is usually invoked through gradle, which allows specifying additional configuration in `build.gradle`.
 We do not yet automatically parse your Gradle scripts to infer your `detekt` configuration; instead, what we do is this: